thenumbernine/symmath-lua/README.md

 This is because Constant is a subclass of Expression, and I was too lazy to implement all the ridiculous number of edge cases required to handle Lua numbers, though I am thinking about doing this.
 Constant can be constructed with numbers (`Constant(0), Constant(1)`, etc) or with complex values (`Constant{re=1, im=0}`, etc).

-Complex values can be represented by symmath.complex, which uses builtin complex types when run within LuaJIT, or uses a pure-Lua alternative otherwise.
+Complex values can be represented by `complex`, which uses builtin complex types when run within LuaJIT, or uses a pure-Lua alternative otherwise.

 Some day I will properly represent sets (naturals, integers, rationals, reals, complex, etc), and maybe groups, rings, etc, but not for now.